Isometry

 A composition of two opposite isometries is a direct isometry.
-A reflection in a line is an opposite isometry, like R_{ 1} or R_{ 2} on the image.
+A reflection in a line is an opposite isometry, like R_{ 1} (reflection w.r.t the center diagonal line) or R_{ 2} (reflection w.r.t the right diagonal line) on the image.
 Translation T is a direct isometry: a rigid motion.

 In mathematics, an isometry (or congruence, or congruent transformation) is a distance-preserving transformation between metric spaces, usually assumed to be bijective.
 (Note: "We shall find it convenient to use the word transformation in the special sense of a one-to-one correspondence $P \to P'$ among all points in the plane (or in space), that is, a rule for associating pairs of points, with the understanding that each pair has a first member P and a second member P' and that every point occurs as the first member of just one pair and also as the second member of just one pair...
 In particular, an isometry (or "congruent transformation," or "congruence") is a transformation which preserves length ..." — Coxeter (1969) p.
 29) The word isometry is derived from the Ancient Greek: ἴσος isos meaning "equal", and μέτρον metron meaning "measure".
 If the transformation is from a metric space to itself, it is a kind of geometric transformation known as a motion.